jimmyhmiller/PlayGround/writings/programming/Named Function Composition.md

 |> filter even
 ```

 Above we see how we could accomplish similar things in Haskell and Clojure.
-Almost all functional programming languges have a way to do this.
+Almost all functional programming languages have a way to do this.
 In fact, there are some much more powerful techniques for function composition in both Haskell and Clojure.

 ### Still interesting

 At the same time, this method has some interesting features all on its own.
 What we have done is allow our functions to have special ways in which they compose.
-Each function can determine for itself special compostion points.
+Each function can determine for itself special composition points.
 At each point along the way, we keep these composition properties, allowing us to compose further.
 Each of these composition methods have a name, hence "named function composition".

-### Future Steps

-I can see this expanding in a few different ways.
-First, I think releasing libraries that use this technique could be useful to the community at large.
-These could simply be combinations of existing libraries into a nice pipeline, or something with a bit more substance to it.
-Secondly, I'd like to explore how far this style of function composition takes us.
-I've already make a quick and dirty implementation of the state monad.
-I think it would even be possible to make an implementation of the parser monad.
-This would definitely results in some fairly dense code, but might be an interesting experiment to test the limits of `fluent-compose`.

-But perhaps most importantly, I need to come to a better understanding of the library myself in order to document how it works.
-I based the internals off redux-middleware.
-As I've been writing these helper methods though, I think they may be a better way.
-In some ways, as I'm writing them I'm reminded of transducers, maybe there is a relation there?
-Another thing that always comes to mind as I'm writing these is recursion schemes.
-Can these things form a catamorphism?
-Maybe once I have a better understanding of those I will know.
+While born out of necessity an implemented as a hack, I there is something here, something interesting that might be worth exploring further.
+(Addendum: It has been two years and I've yet to explore it further.)